Clean your house and make sure no task goes unnoticed! Grab our fun printable cleaning cards to help you stay organized!

-I don’t necessarily have a hard time staying on top of my daily and weekly chores – mostly because we eventually need those dishes that are stacking up in the sink, and my carpet gets gross enough to warrant vacuuming pretty much every day.
+I don’t necessarily have a hard time staying on top of my daily and weekly house cleaning chores.
+Mostly because we eventually need those dishes that are stacking up in the sink, and my carpet gets gross enough to warrant vacuuming pretty much every day.
 But I am not so good at the “deep cleaning” chores, or the things that need to be cleaned occasionally, just not every week.
-So my sister and I came up with this system to help get organized and stay on top of all the daunting tasks around the house, no matter how often they need to get done!
+So I came up with this system to help get organized and stay on top of all the daunting tasks around the house, no matter how often they need to get done!
+Here is how it works –

 - file box